tochikuji/chainer-libDNN/README.md

 It it also pure virtual function, that must be Overridden by `set_output`.
 It is only used for visualization layer output images in `Visualizer` class.
 If you won't use these features, it will be unnecessary.
 3 arguments is needed, `self` is a magic variable, x, isa `chainer.Variable` instance, layer is a layer specification flag (that you use in your implementation).
 This will be similar to `forward` function in most case.
-But do *NOT* reuse `forward` function because of interference CUDA optimization.
+But do *NOT* reuse as `forward` function because of interference CUDA optimization.

 #### Override forward method
 `set_forward(self, func)`
 This method will override `CNNBase.output` as specified feedforward function.
 1 argument, isa `function` is needed.
 You needn't to care about use GPU whether or not.

+#### Configure loss_function
+`set_loss_function(self, func, param={})`
+1 argument `func` is neccesary.
+This expects loss function object in `chainer.functions`.
+`param` is optional.
+This expects dictionary that specifies loss function parameters.
+If you didn't specify loss function by this method, it will be set in network definition automatically.

 #### Configure optimizer
-`set_optimizer(self, loss_function, optimizer=Opt.Adam)`
+`set_optimizer(self, optimizer, param={})`
-1 argument loss_function is neccesary.
+1 argument `optimizer` is neccesary.
-`loss_function` expects `chainer.function` instance which is function object.
-`optimizer` expects optimizer function.
-If you ignore this argument, this will default to  `chainer.optimizers.Adam`.
+This expects optimizer function object in `chainer.optimiers`.
+`param` is optional.
+This expects dictionary that specifies optimizer parameter like `{lr: 0.01, rho: 0.9}`.
+If you didn't specify optimizer function by this method, in most cases, network will use `chainer.optimizers.Adam` by default.

 #### Train network
 `train(self, x_data, y_data, batchsize=100, action=(lambda: None))`